Parliament of Barbados: Legislative functions

 Following amendments to the Constitution that initiated a transition to a republican form of government in 2021, Parliament is also responsible for electing the country's President.

 Enactment clause

 Members in Parliament

-As of the election held on 19 January 2022, the Barbados Labour Party won all 30 seats of the Assembly, with the rival Democratic Labour Party remaining an extra-parliamentary party for the second time in a row.
+As of the 16 February 2024, the Barbados Labour Party holds 29 seats in the House of the Assembly, with the rival Democratic Labour Party holding 1 seat.
+In the senate, the BLP holds 12 seats with the DLP holding 2 seats and independents holding 7 seats.

 Election date

 The next general election in Barbados is expected to be held by 2027 the latest.
 According to the Constitution of Barbados elections can take place no longer than every five years from the first sitting of Parliament.
 The last general election was held on 19 January 2022.

 The Constitution of Barbados also establishes that at any time before this date the Government in power may seek a new mandate from the electorate and may ask for the current sitting of Parliament be dissolved by the President and allow for the announcement of a new date for General elections.
 The President of Barbados may also announce a new date of General elections should the Prime Minister in power not survive a vote of no confidence motion.